dhruvsaxena11/dhruvsaxena11/README.md

 I am a Python programming and Data Science Enthusiast.
 I always wants to learn about modern technologies like AI which are changing the world.</div>

-- **I have mostly work on pyhon development, multiple libraries like Tkinter, Matplotlib, Pandas, Numpy and PIL etc. I have my great interest in data analysis, Python GUI, Data visualization, Machine Learning and mostly in fields of python development.**
+- **I mostly work on pyhon development, multiple libraries like Tkinter, Matplotlib, Pandas, Numpy and PIL etc. I have my great interest in data analysis, Python GUI, Data visualization, Machine Learning and mostly in fields of python development.**

--  I am currently working Machine Learning and Implementation of Scikit Learn for ML Models.
+-  I am currently working on Machine Learning and Implementation of Scikit Learn for ML Models.

 <br/>